Insights

 For the tactical guide to reading the disclosure list and computing the older-worker selection rate, see how to read your OWBPA disclosure list.
 For the underlying timing rules (21 days to consider for individual exits, 45 days for group programs, 7 days to revoke), see the OWBPA 21-day rule.

-ERISA plan status attaches to structured multi-round programs
+When does ERISA plan status attach to a multi-round program?

 ERISA plan status unlocks two practical rights.
-29 U.S.C. § 1133 requires the plan to provide a written notice of any benefit denial and a full and fair review of the denial (verified May 2026).
-29 CFR § 2560.503-1 sets the procedural standard for that review: timelines, documentation, the participant's right to relevant records, and the appeals process (verified May 2026).
+29 U.S.C. § 1133 requires the plan to provide a written notice of any benefit denial and a full and fair review of the denial.[7]
+29 CFR § 2560.503-1 sets the procedural standard for that review: timelines, documentation, the participant's right to relevant records, and the appeals process.[8]
 When an employer denies severance, refuses to pay accelerated equity, or contests a comparable-role designation, ERISA's claim and appeal mechanics are the procedural lever.

 The fifth cross-round mechanic shows up most often in restructurings: the comparable-role offer.
-20 CFR § 639.3(f)(1) provides that an employee who accepts a comparable role offered by the same employer at the same site, or at a different site within a reasonable commuting distance, is generally not considered to have suffered an "employment loss" for WARN purposes (verified May 2026).
+20 CFR § 639.3(f)(1) provides that an employee who accepts a comparable role offered by the same employer at the same site, or at a different site within a reasonable commuting distance, is generally not considered to have suffered an "employment loss" for WARN purposes.[9]
 No employment loss means no WARN notice claim, no contribution to the aggregation count, and no statutory back-pay remedy.

 The carveout looks neutral on paper and gets contested in practice.
 The regulation does not define "comparable" with a numeric test; the analysis weighs compensation, duties, title, site, benefits, and seniority position.
 A 30 percent compensation cut is not comparable.
 A demotion in title is not comparable.
 A site relocation past a reasonable commute is not comparable.
 When the offered role fails the comparability test, the original role elimination still counts as a WARN employment loss and the employee retains the WARN claim.